 The ListView component provides options for implementing your custom data source operations.
 Just add a button (or other UI component) and invoke the corresponding action – whether it is calculation, loading data on demand or any other update to the data source.

-The Telerik Blazor ListView has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
+The Telerik Blazor ListView has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
 You can easily customize any of out-of-the-box themes with a few lines of CSS, or create new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.